Comparison guide

 When You Owe Me is the better fit

-You Owe Me is designed for the ongoing version of money between people, the version where the balance changes, the history matters, and the next message can feel awkward.
-See the full feature list for running balances, reminders, Money Conversations, Live Links, PDF statements, and CSV export.
+You Owe Me is designed for ongoing money between people: balances that change, history that matters, and next messages that can feel awkward.
+See the full feature list for running balances, Balance Replay, Relationship Timeline, reminders, Money Conversations, Live Links, PDF statements, and CSV export.

 It is not trying to replace every spreadsheet.
 It is trying to replace the fragile spreadsheet people stop updating when money between the same people becomes ongoing.